AN OVERVIEW

 DATES FOR 2025

-• Written assignments June-September (Two essays of your choice)
+• Written Assignments: September–December (Two essays of your choice)

 *OVERVIEW AND MODULE PLAN - detailed description, scroll down below